 Signposting the support available - before it’s even needed

 Whether they need medical, social or emotional support, demonstrating that when students arrive they will have easy access to all university support services is paramount.
-In one survey it was discovered that a whopping 67% of females and 54% of males had felt "very lonely" in the past 12 months.
-So it’s critical there are wellbeing resources in place to provide that vital support network.
+Recent studies have shown an alarming 20% of year two and three students have no ‘real friends’ at university, so it’s critical there are wellbeing resources in place to provide that vital support network.

 By working with student unions, student support teams, mental health advisors, healthcare services, societies and other key university teams, you can build a solid plan around how these services are communicated and work towards ensuring students feel secure in their choice of institution and connected to their campus as soon as they get there.